About vintage engagement rings

 - The Asscher cut—although originally developed in 1902, this cut didn’t surge in popularity until the Art Deco period.
 Beautiful in a trilogy setting, these cuts are known for their large, open tables and are the right choice for lovers who seek a simple nod to vintage elegance in a diamond engagement ring.

 - It’s white gold or platinum—yellow gold saw a serious slump in this period.

 - Colourful gemstones and large diamonds were all the rage.
-Gemstones prominently featured were: emeralds, sapphires, jade, black onyx, rubies, crystal, and mother-of-pearl.
+Gemstones typically featured were: emeralds, sapphires, jade, black onyx, rubies, crystal, and mother-of-pearl

 Clues It’s Retro: